pantheon-systems/documentation/source/content/new-relic.md

 ### Can I use the New Relic One Logs feature?

 New Relic&reg; Performance Monitoring logs are available at `/logs/newrelic.log`.
-The New Relic provided with your Pantheon account does not include the new **Logs** feature found in the **Events** section of New Relic's leftside menu.
+The New Relic provided with your Pantheon account does not include the new **Logs** feature found in the **Events** section of New Relic's left-side menu.

 See [Log Files on Pantheon](/logs) for more information on accessing your logs.